 All sailors have to wear safety equipment: Weatherdock GPS-System, ION impact vest and helmet.
 A Sea-Doo watercraft for rescue will be in the water.
+Communication on the water is conducted via STM Electronic Gecko-Safety-Helmets.
 Shelter will be provided by a supersized Heimplanet inflatable tent.

 Each round of competition will be judged by three judges:

 Head judge for the whole competition.
 His long-standing experience in this position on the PWA World Tour has earned him respect by sailors and organizers alike.

 Second judge on the panel.
 Aside from his position as Sports & Athletes Manager for the event, Klaas will be on the judging panel for all three missions.

 Third judge on the panel.
 This will be a different guest star for each mission.
 Expect to see some guys from windsurfing's hall of fame in this position!

 Waves and jumps are scored on a scale from 1 to 10, comparable to the PWA-judging-system.
 However, there are some notable differences: Focus is on radicalness and height.
 An extremely high jump without a clean landing can get higher scores than a clean landed one.
 In order to incite sailors for variety, points will be deducted for having the same move two (-1 point) or three times (-2 points) in the top 5 scored moves.